rumsystem/quorum/README.md

 <span id="build_quorum"></span>

-Build the quorum binary by running the [./scripts/build.sh](./scripts/build.sh) script.
+Build the quorum binary by running the command: `make linux` or  `make buildall`.
+You can find the binary file in the `dist` dir.

+*or*

+Build the Docker image by running the command: `sudo docker build -t quorum .`

 ### Build API Document: